astropy/astropy/docs/io/ascii/write.rst

-It should be noted that the default precision of the latitude, longitude and seconds (of arc) columns is set at a default number of 12, 10 and 9 digits after the decimal for ``deg``, ``sec`` and ``arcsec`` values, repsectively.
+It should be noted that the default precision of the latitude, longitude and seconds (of arc) columns is set at a default number of 12, 10 and 9 digits after the decimal for ``deg``, ``sec`` and ``arcsec`` values, respectively.
 This default is set to match a machine precision of 1e-15 relative to the original ``SkyCoord`` those columns were extracted from.
 As all other columns, the format can be expliclty set by passing the ``formats`` keyword to the ``write`` function or by setting the ``format`` attribute of individual columns (the latter